 Many people think that organic foods are better for us because they have more nutrients in them.
 Unfortunately, experts are divided on whether this is truly the case, but organic food certainly has less of an impact on the environment.
 The use of artificial fertilisers, pesticides, additives and preservatives can be detrimental to nature, so organic farming means that more wildlife can thrive in the local area.
 In fact, The Soil Association states that there is up to 50 percent more wildlife on organic farms.

 Also, organic farming techniques go hand-in-hand with higher animal welfare standards, so consumers can have the peace of mind that the animals that were involved in the creation of their food were treated well.

 The organic trend

-Organic health food store online
+Organic food businesses

 The organic food industry has been defined by a move away from traditional large-scale retailers and supermarkets.
 Companies like Tesco and Asda are losing market share, while organic specialists are picking up customers.
-However, the organic market remains highly concentrated with the most significant organic businesses, Abel & Cole and Whole Foods, dominating the market.
+However, the organic market remains highly concentrated, with the most significant organic food businesses, Abel & Cole and Whole Foods, dominating the market.
 Smaller retailers trying to break into the industry often struggle because they can't compete with the prices and purchasing power of the larger companies.

-Store or delivery box?
+Visit a store or order a delivery box?

 Abel & Cole

-An image problem?
+Is it an image problem?

-The Editorial Team, Point Franchise ©
+Alice Tuffery, Point Franchise ©